AdrianaPineda/FrameworkGOMobileSample/README.md

 3. Go to https://github.com/AdrianaPineda/iOSGOMobileSampleApp to setup your sample app

 ## Known issues
-* Bitcode is not supported.
-The framework has bitcode disabled.
-(Build Settings > Enable Bitcode > No)

-When trying to compile the framework with bitcode enabled in a real device you will get:
-ld: '{...}/FrameworkGOMobileSample/Sample.framework/Sample(000002.o)' does not contain bitcode.
-You must rebuild it with bitcode enabled (Xcode setting ENABLE_BITCODE), obtain an updated library from the vendor, or disable bitcode for this target. for architecture armv7

-* Code Sign On Copy is disabled
-Under Build Phases > Copy Files > Sample.framework
+* Unable to generate framework when 'Code Sign On Copy' is disabled under Build Phases > Copy Files > Sample.framework

 When you try to compile the framework with `Code Sign On Copy` enabled in a real device you will get:
 /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/bitcode_strip: string table not at the end of the file (can't be processed) in file: /{...}/FrameworkGOMobileSample/Sample.framework/Versions/A/Sample(go.o) (for architecture armv7)